RESEARCH IN COSMOLOGY

 - Late type/Early type galaxy separation: We have also shown how sparsity can help to separate automatically early type galaxies from late type galaxies, using multichannel data set (Joseph et al, A&A, 2016).
 Such a method could be extremely useful for Strong Lensing.
 See here for more details.

-RESEARCH IN SIGNAL PROCESSING/STATISTICS
+RESEARCH IN SIGNAL PROCESSING/STATISTICS/LEARNING

 - Radio-Interferometry Image Reconstruction: a very cool result !

 Sparse recovery allows us to reconstruct an image with a resolution increased by a factor two (Garsden, Girard, Starck, Corbel et al, A&A, 2015).
 This has been confirmed by comparing two images of the Cygnus A radio source, the first from the LOFAR instrument and reconstructed using sparsity, and the second one from Very Large Array at a higher frequency (and therefore with a better resolution).
 The contour the VLA image matches perfectly the high resolution features that can be seen in the LOFAR color map image.
 More details here.